-3.2 Flow Policy
+3.1 Flow Policy

-A flow policy is a list of all the flows that are permitted to occur in an application.
+A flow policy is a list of all the information flows that are permitted to occur in an application.
 A flow policy file expresses a flow policy, as a list of $flowsource^ \rightarrow flowsink^$ pairs.
 Just as the Android manifest lists all the permissions that an app uses, the flow policy file lists the flows among permissions and other sensitive locations.

-3.2.1 Semantics of a Flow Policy
+3.1.1 Semantics of a Flow Policy

-The Flow Checker guarantees that there is no information flow except for what is explicitly permitted by the policy file.
-If a user writes a type that is not permitted by the policy file, then the flow checker issues a warning even if all types in program otherwise typecheck.
+The Information Flow Checker guarantees that there is no information flow except for what is explicitly permitted by the policy file.
+If a user writes a type that is not permitted by the policy file, then the Information Flow Checker issues a warning even if all types in program otherwise typecheck.